Best Fortnite Keyboard for 2020

 About the keyboard:

 The Ducky One 2 Mini is a 60% sized keyboard, meaning that is has no numpad, similar to the Logitech G Pro.
 The other thing to know is that it also doesn’t have any arrow keys, home keys or any other additional buttons including F keys, such as F1, F2, etc. To someone who has never heard of this, this probably sounds ridiculous.
-Small keyboards have recently been trending within the gaming community as people have come to realise that there is no need for additional keys, unless you need a whole lotta macros or keybinds.
+Small keyboards have recently been trending within the gaming community as people have come to realise that there is no need for additional keys, unless you need a whole lot of macros or keybinds.

 A sixty-percent keyboard is exactly how it sounds, 60% of the size of a normal keyboard.
 This frees up even more space than a Ten Key Less keyboard, making it an ultimate portable deivce.
 The only thing is that this will take some getting used to, it’s very strange using a 60% keyboard for the first time, but over time you will be able adjust to the simplicity.
-Despite being small and made entirely out of plastic, the keyboard is very solid and well built.
+And despite being small and made entirely out of plastic, the keyboard is very solid and well built.

 When you go to purchase the keyboard, you get a variety of choices when it comes to switches.
 You can choose between Blue, Red and Brown Cherry MX’s.
 You can also change out the switches once you have the keyboard, this is a fantastic feature for someone wanting to test out different switches, rather than having to stick with one until you replace your keyboard.
 If you’re unsure about which switch to go for, I’d recommend going for the Reds as the majority of people enjoy them.